 Students who wish to apply for scholarships, grants, and/or student loans are required to complete the FAFSA (Free Application for Federal Student Aid).
 The college code to be used on the FAFSA for NYIT is 002782.
-The FAFSA is available online at www.fafsa.gov.
-For maximum consideration for all types of financial aid, students must file their FAFSA applications by the March 1 priority date at www.fafsa.gov.
+The FAFSA is available online at fafsa.ed.gov.
+For maximum consideration for all types of financial aid, students must file their FAFSA applications by the March 1 priority date at fafsa.ed.gov.